-Another approach is to use a tool like Ahrefs to identify which related topical pages have the most number of links pointing to them:
+Go to Ahrefs’ Best By Links report to identify which related topical pages have the most number of links pointing to them:

 I'm not telling you to page sculpt, but if you have some articles on the site that maybe don't get a ton of traffic, but have a decent number of quality links pointing to them, it's worth adding some internal links to strengthen the topical content silo and channel some authority into the new page/post.